rkluger68/cpycourse/docs/python/python.md

 ### Where to get it

-Python is Free/Libre Open Source Software (F(L)OSS) and can be obtained here:www.python.org
+Python is Free/Libre Open Source Software (F(L)OSS) and can be obtained here: www.python.org

 There is "Python the lanuage" and "Python the implementation: